 - 1 teaspoon sea salt

-- Pour the olive oil on the bottom of the Crock-Pot, and add the onions.
+- Pour the olive oil on the bottom of the Crock-Pot, and add the apples and onions.

-- The exact cooking times may vary depending upon the size of the roast, but when it reaches 160 degrees, it's done.
+- The exact cooking times may vary depending upon the size of the roast, but when it reaches 145 degrees, according to a meat thermometer, it's done.

 The last time I made this Crock-Pot pork roast, I left to pick the kids up from school, and, and when we came home, the house, and even the garage, smelled wonderful!